zeustamil/paulrhayes.com/source/_posts/3d-cube-using-css-transformations.md

 The top face proves more problematic; it needs to be skewed, scaled, rotated and positioned.
 The skew is the same, -30˚ along the vertical axis, this skewed rectangle must then be rotated clockwise by 60˚.
 Rotating the rectangle itself leads to a change in orientation of its content, a container must be added and then rotated.

-A simple way of creating a top face without resorting to maths is to duplicate the left and right rectangles, skew them in the opposite directions (by inverting the sign, e.g. left face is now skewed by -30˚) and position them against the existing faces to create a diamond shape between the two sets.
+A simple way of creating a top face without resorting to maths is to duplicate the left and right rectangles, skew them in the opposite directions (by inverting the sign, eg left face is now skewed by -30˚) and position them against the existing faces to create a diamond shape between the two sets.
 Now use positioning and scaling to fill this diamond and form the top face, deleting the duplicates when finished.
 My results led to a scaling factor of 1.16 in the Y direction which I have accounted for by reducing the font-size by the same factor.

 ```css
 .topFace div {